youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Work location**

 Office (65-80%) and field (20-35%).
-Up to half of office work may optionally be performed remotely.
+Up to half of office work may optionally be performed remotely, but an in-person component is required.
 A desktop computer is available if desired.

 ## **Time commitment**